 You will need to report all the income your business has received during the Assessment Period – these are called ‘receipts’ less certain costs that you’ve paid – these are called ‘personal allowances and permitted expenses’.
 This will give you your final earnings amount.

 Report your earnings through your online journal.
 Even if you haven’t made any money, or you’ve made a loss still report this.
 You can carry over a loss to the following month.
 A loss will be deducted from your next month’s earnings.

 If you need help or support reporting your earnings, call the Universal Credit helpline.

 Stewart claims Universal Credit on the 16th July.
 His Assessment Periods start on the 16th day of each month, and end on 15th day of the following month.
-He must report his earnings between 9th and 29th of each month.
+He must report his earnings on 15th of each month.

 Minimum Income Floor